Second Step Statement of Need (SoN)

 - Provide opportunities for youth to establish positive relationships with their peers and caring adults during traditional non-school day hours; and

 - Provide technical assistance to organizations and agencies as they implement services and activities that support their youth’s overall well-being as they prepare for and transition into young adulthood.

-If you have questions about the Afterschool Care Program, please email email@example.com .
+The Afterschool Care Program is not currently accepting applications.
+If you have questions about the Afterschool Care Program, please email firstname.lastname@example.org.